Malnutrition In Children: Causes, Symptoms And Treatment

 Celiac disease and cystic fibrosis can hinder proper food digestion and absorption, causing malnourishment (6).

-1. Mental conditions: Depression and anxiety are mental health conditions that can either suppress the appetite or cause overeating.
+1. Mental conditions: Depression and anxiety are mental health conditions that can either cause overeating or cause loss of appetite in children.
 Eating disorders affecting the eating pattern of an individual can lead to malnutrition.
 For instance, anorexia nervosa can restrict a child’s food intake, causing severe malnutrition over time.
 On the other hand, binge eating disorder can cause uncontrolled eating, resulting in overnutrition.

 Depression can suppress the appetite of children